flatcar-archive/flatcar-docs/os/quickstart.md

 The first building block of Flatcar Linux is service discovery with **etcd** ([docs][etcd-docs]).
 Data stored in etcd is distributed across all of your machines running Flatcar Linux.
 For example, each of your app containers can announce itself to a proxy container, which would automatically know which machines should receive traffic.
 Building service discovery into your application allows you to add more machines and scale your services seamlessly.

-If you used an example [Flatcar Linux Config][cl-configs] or [cloud-config](https://coreos.com/os/docs/latest/cloud-config.html) from a guide linked in the first paragraph, etcd is automatically started on boot.
+If you used an example [Container Linux Config][cl-configs] or [cloud-config](https://coreos.com/os/docs/latest/cloud-config.html) from a guide linked in the first paragraph, etcd is automatically started on boot.

-A good starting point for a Flatcar Linux Config would be something like:
+A good starting point for a Container Linux Config would be something like:

 ```yaml container-linux-config
 etcd: